733amir/acm/README.md

 Source code path:
 `UVa/100 - The 3n + 1 problem/solution.cpp`

-Description about your solution path:
+Description (if necessary) about your solution path:
 `UVa/100 - The 3n + 1 problem/description.md`